Bill Good Marketing

 You know your material cold and deliver it with passion and conviction.

-You can measure the quality of your speaking with a statistic you gather from your post seminar report card.
-It’s the appointment request rate.
+You can measure the quality of your speaking with a statistic you gather from your post-seminar report card.
+It’s your appointment request rate.

 The question on your report card should read something like, “Yes!
 I would like an appointment to review my situation.”